nvsecurity/terraform-appsec-scanning/README.md

 2. Automatically generate API scanning targets by generating a Swagger doc from code analysis
 3. Create and manage inventories of NightVision targets (both Web apps and APIs)

-# TODO

-* Add an example for pointing to an OpenAPI spec that is publicly exposed, to make it easy to scan APIs that are not in your VPC

 # Prerequisites

 * Sign up for NightVision: https://app.nightvision.net/